rust-lang/book/src/ch15-00-smart-pointers.md

 This will print `b = 5`.
 In this case, we can access the data in the box in a similar way as we would if this data was on the stack.
-Just like any value that has ownership, when a box goes out of scope, it will be deallocated, which means the box (stored on the stack) and the data (stored on the heap) will both be deallocated.
+Just like any value that has ownership of data, when a box goes out of scope like `b` does at the end of `main`, it will be deallocated.
+The deallocation happens for both he box (stored on the stack) and the data it points to (stored on the heap).

 Putting a single value on the heap isn't very useful, so you won't use boxes by themselves in the way that Listing 15-1 does very often.
-A time when boxes are useful are when you want to ensure that your type has a known size.
+A time when boxes are useful is when you want to ensure that your type has a known size.
 For example, consider Listing 15-2, which contains an enum definition for a *cons list*, a type of data structure that comes from functional programming.

-A cons list is a list where each item contains the next item until the end of the list, which is signified by a value called `Nil`.
-Note that we aren't introducing the idea of "nil" or "null" that we discussed in Chapter 6, this is just a regular enum variant name we're using because it's the canonical name to use when describing this data structure.
+A cons list is a list where each item contains a value and the next item until the end of the list, which is signified by a value called `Nil`.
+Note that we aren't introducing the idea of "nil" or "null" that we discussed in Chapter 6, this is just a regular enum variant name we're using because it's the canonical name to use when describing the cons list data structure.

 <figure>
 <span class="filename">Filename: src/main.rs</span>